maw501/maw501.github.io/project_edx_ML/_posts/2018-10-16-columbiaX-ML-week4.md

 <hr class="with-margin">
 <h4 class="header" id="naive_bayes">Naive Bayes classifier</h4>

-We very briefly mention the naive Bayes classifier now which makes the assumption that the covariates of $X$ are conditionally independent given $y$.
+We very briefly mention the naive Bayes classifier (NBC) now which makes the assumption that the covariates of $X$ are conditionally independent given $y$.
 In other words, there is no correlation between the features given the class.
 This allows us to write the class conditional densities as a product of one dimensional densities:

 <div class="math">
 \begin{align*}